-A client application, perf_client, allows you to measure the performance of an individual model using a synthetic load.
-The perf_client application is designed to show you the tradeoff of latency vs. throughput.
+A client application, perf_analyzer, allows you to measure the performance of an individual model using a synthetic load.
+The perf_analyzer application is designed to show you the tradeoff of latency vs. throughput.

 Triton Inference Server has several features designed to increase GPU utilization:

-Triton can simultaneous perform inference for multiple models (using either the same or different frameworks) using the same GPU.
+Triton can simultaneously perform inference for multiple models (using either the same or different frameworks) using the same GPU.

 Triton can batch together multiple inference requests into a single inference execution.
 Typically, batching inference requests leads to much higher thoughput with only a relatively small increase in latency.

-Triton Inference Server will take advantage of all GPUs on the server that it has access to.
+Triton Inference Server will take advantage of all GPUs that it has access to on the server.
 You can limit the GPUs available to Triton by using the CUDA_VISIBLE_DEVICES environment variable (or with Docker you can also use NVIDIA_VISIBLE_DEVICES or –gpus flag when launching the container).
 When using multiple GPUs, Triton will distribute inference request across the GPUs to keep them all equally utilized.
 You can also control more explicitly which models are running on which GPUs.